Planning a trip to Japan? While it’s a wonderful place to visit, some parts of the year can be challenging for travelers.

 - Reduced Availability: Tours and activities may be fully booked or crowded.

 f.
-Early April: A Better Alternative
+January to Early March: A Better Alternative

 - Quieter Time: Just after the fiscal year-end rush, early April marks a quieter period in Japan.